 Under Georgia law, a court may award punitive damages if a reckless driver caused your crash or if the driver acted intentionally.

 Frequently Asked Questions (FAQs) About Alpharetta Car Accident Cases

 The questions below include ones that our clients and potential clients commonly ask during their initial consultation or early on in their case.
 You can get more specific answers during your free case review.

 How Much Is My Collision Claim Worth?

-The only way to know how much your collision claim may be worth is to calculate the approximate value of your expenses and losses, including the cost of future care needs and your intangible damages.
+The only way to know how much your collision claim may be worth is to calculate the approximate value of your expenses and losses, including the cost of future medical expenses and care needs and your intangible damages.
 This requires an investigation, working with experts to understand your prognosis, and gathering documentation of your injuries.